hai-vr/documentation/docs/changelogs/facetra-shape-creator.md

   - New FaceTra files will use the new Jaw Calibration by default.
   - Old FaceTra files will not use the new Jaw Calibration.
 It must be manually enabled by the user.

+#### New shape: NoseSneer Left/Right

+A new shape has been added: NoseSneer Left/Right.

+In VR, this is known to be supported by the Quest Pro headset.

+If you choose to define NoseSneer using blendshapes, the left and right blendshapes are separate, and do not use any divider.

 #### Other additions

 - Upper teeth can now be included in the deformation of Jaw Open, Jaw Left/Right, and Jaw Forward.